mitch3ka/sithlord/_posts/2025-12-29-tryhackme-madness.md

 ![madness index](madness-jpg.webp){: width="1200" height="600" }

-**💡 Quick Tip:** Sometimes the simplest,most elegant explanation is usually the one closer to the truth ~ Occam's razor
+> Sometimes the simplest,most elegant explanation is usually the one closer to the truth ~ Occam's razor.
+{: .prompt-tip }

 ## Exploitation
 Using the username we acquired and this new password we gain a shell as the user `joker` and also obtain our first flag of the challenge.